Sundry professional snippets, in approximately reverse order…

-1) Vice President of Research and Development at Counterpoint Systems Foundry, Inc. (acquired by Extended Systems Inc., in turn acquired by iAnywhere) from 1996 to 1999.
+2) Vice President of Research and Development at Counterpoint Systems Foundry, Inc. (acquired by Extended Systems Inc., eventually spun off as part of OpenSynergy GmbH) from 1996 to 1999.
 We did IrDA and Bluetooth protocol stacks for embedded system.
 Coolest corporate deals: We did the IrDA beaming capability for all Palm OS devices in the world, and the corporate deal with Motorola for all of their IrDA-enabled cell phones worldwide.
 It’s amazingly cool when tens (hundreds?) of millions of people have used software you were involved in creating.
 (Me: “You know the IrDA beaming in the Palm?”
 Person: “Oh, yeah…”)

 I first wrote software professionally in 1986, when I was an undergrad CS student at BYU.
 At the time I sensed that there was opportunity in this field.
 Looking back it feels like I was on the scene of creation like 10 minutes after the big bang.
 Amazing what time passage and growing old will do to perspective.
 Hard to convince today’s CS students that there really are mind-blowing things yet to create!